Klaimtrev/RobotFanuc/README.md

  # Log
   Reimported the project to 2020.17 (09/02/2021) <br />
-  IK Target also changes of speed & IK Target speed was reduced by 50% (09/03/2021) Script files relocated to "Scripts_and_Prefabs" folder (09/07/2021) More comments added to the GrabToolBottom and GrabToolTop script (09/07/2021) A new version of the robot project was made using HDRP.
+  IK Target also changes of speed & IK Target speed was reduced by 50% (09/03/2021) <br />
+  Script files relocated to "Scripts_and_Prefabs" folder (09/07/2021) <br />
+  More comments added to the GrabToolBottom and GrabToolTop script (09/07/2021) <br />
+  A new version of the robot project was made using HDRP.
 The new version includes improved graphics and the GUY animation from Madison (09/17/2021)